 Caroline Binham covers the gamut of financial regulation for the FT, from benchmark-rigging scandals to ringfencing.
+She is also head of the FT's professional services team.
 She was previously the FT's award-winning legal correspondent, with a particular focus on white-collar crime.
-Prior to joining the FT six years ago, Ms Binham covered financial regulation during the crisis at Bloomberg News.
+Prior to joining the FT in 2011, Ms Binham covered financial regulation during the crisis at Bloomberg News.
 In a previous journalistic life, she worked at Conde Nast for titles including Tatler and Traveler.
 She has lived and worked in Paris, Rome and New York.

 Barney Thompson has been the FT’s Legal Correspondent since 2017, covering white collar crime, fraud and political scandal.
 He was previously Deputy Editor of UK News, and prior to that was News Editor on the World Desk.
 He joined the FT in 2012 from The Times, where he was Foreign News Editor.
 He holds a BA in Modern Languages from the University of Cambridge.

 This event will gather senior executives from across financial services firms.